Aaaaaalice2206/CommLab/little-red/README.md

 ### Reflection on Design Principles

-This project draws on Gestalt principles, particularly similarity and continuity, by using recognizable mobile UI patterns.
-Because users can quickly perceive these interfaces as coherent wholes, subtle disruptions such as screen shaking, color shifts from normal to red (in the notes page), alert sounds, or battery run-out become more unsettling.
+This project draws on Gestalt principles (particularly similarity and continuity) by using recognizable mobile UI patterns.
+Because users can quickly perceive these interfaces as coherent ones, subtle disruptions such as screen shaking, color shifting from normal to red (in the notes page), alert sounds, or battery run-out become more unsettling, as the user loses control of the phone.

-The work is intentionally medium-aware, drawing on McLuhan’s idea that the medium itself shapes meaning.
+The work is medium-aware, drawing on McLuhan’s idea that the medium itself shapes meaning.
 The phone interface is not merely a container for the narrative but functions as the narrative logic of the story.
 Each interface (lock screen, messages, location tracking, social media, and notes) determines what can be seen, when it appears, and how the reader is allowed to interact.
 As the story progresses, these interfaces begin to behave unpredictably: words turn from black to red, location disappears and blood appears on the screen.
 In these moments, the phone is not just a neutral tool, but is an active agent that mediates power, visibility, and control.

-Rhythm also plays a central role in guiding the reader’s emotional experience.
-The story moves from warmth to darkness through a controlled escalation of pacing and disruption.
-Early screens are slow, clear, and familiar, allowing the reader time to settle into the interface.
-Later pages introduce visual noise and forced transitions that reduce the reader’s sense of agency.
-Rather than relying on explicit narrative explanation, I tried to use changes in tempo, clarity, and user control to communicate fear and instability to allow emotion to emerge through interaction rather than description.
+Rhythm also plays a central role in guiding the user's emotional experience.
+The story moves from warmth to darkness through an escalation of disruption.
+Early screens are slow, clear, and familiar, giving the reader time to settle into the interface.
+Later pages introduce visual noise and forced transitions that reduce the user's sense of agency.
+Rather than relying on explicit narrative explanation, I tried to use changes in tempo, clarity, and user control to communicate fear and instability to allow emotion to emerge through interaction rather than only description.

 # Technical Process

 ### HTML Structure

-The project is organized as a sequence of HTML files, each representing a different phone interface and a distinct narrative moment in the story.
+The project is organized as a sequence of HTML files, with each representing a different phone interface and a distinct narrative moment in the story.
 Every page uses the `<body>` class to signal its narrative role (e.g. `lockscreen`, `messages`, `map-page`, `notes`, `shutdown`), allowing layout and atmosphere to be controlled at the page level through CSS and avoids the latter ones overlapping with the ones in the former pages.

 Within each page, the phone interface functions as the primary container of the narrative.
-Structurally, this is built around a `.phone` wrapper that holds a static phone image and multiple absolutely positioned interface elements layered on top of it, such as status bars, notifications, chat containers, maps, or notes.
-This approach treats the phone screen as a stage where different narrative units appear and disappear rather than as a traditional scrolling webpage.
+Structurally, this is built around a `.phone` wrapper that holds a phone image (position relative) and multiple absolutely positioned interface elements layered on top of it, such as status bars, notifications, chat containers, maps, or notes.
+This treats the phone screen as a place where different narrative units appear and disappear rather than as a traditional scrolling webpage.

 Interactive zones are clearly separated:
 - the phone body acts as the visual frame,